Christianshavn: Christianshavn today

 Christianshavn is a lively, primarily residential area.
 It is quartered by the Christianshavn Canal, running north–south along its length, and Torvegade, the main thoroughfare of Christianshavn, running east–west, connecting Amager Side Copenhagen to the city centre across Knippelsbro.
 Where the canal and the street intersects, at the geographical centre of Christianshavn, lies the square Christianshavns Torv.
 Along the eastern shoreline of the island runs Christianshavns Vold which now serves as the principal greenspace of the neighbourhood.

 The Lower City Side of Christianshavn, also known as Christiansbro, is the most affluent part of the neighbourhood, with several modern residential developments built on the grounds of the former Burmeister & Wain / B&W Shipyard.
-Several headquarters are also found in the area, including most notably the Danish headquarters of Nordea along its entire harbourfront, while its most important historic building is Christian's Church.
-On the other—Rampar Sidet—side of the canal, the area is dominated by historic residential buildings and institutions.
+Several headquarters are also found in the area, including most notably the former Danish headquarters of Nordea (now repurposed as Hotel NH Collection Copenhagen) along its entire harbourfront, while its most important historic building is Christian's Church.
+On the other—Rampar Side—side of the canal, the area is dominated by historic residential buildings and institutions.

-Christianshavn's Upper City Side, stretching along Strandgade from Torvegade to the Trangaven Canal, is dominated by old renovated warehousess and merchant's houses.
+Christianshavn's Upper City Side, stretching along Strandgade from Torvegade to the Trangaven Canal, is dominated by old renovated warehouses and merchant's houses.
 A number of large institutions are located in the area, including the Ministry of Foreign Affairs.
 Cultural institutions include Danish Architecture Centre and the North Atlantic House.
 On the other side of the canal, Christianshavn's Upper Rampart Side is the densest and most neglected part of the neighbourhood with around half of Christianshavn's 10,000 inhabitants living in that area.
 It is in this area that the Church of Our Saviour and Christiania are found.

 Holmen is characterized by a mixture of old military buildings and new residential developments and is the home of many creative business like advertising agencies and architectural practices as well as creative educational institutions like The Royal Danish Academy of Fine Arts, School of Architecture and National Film School of Denmark.

 Freetown Christiania, a partially self-governing neighborhood which has established semi-legal status as an independent community in an area of abandoned military barracks, appears as a "city within the city".
-It has a considerable population and is a venue for many cultural events as well as experimental and idiosyncratic "Architecture Without Architects".
+It has a considerable population and is a venue for many cultural events as well as the experimental and idiosyncratic Architecture Without Architects.